Graduates say they received positive reactions about selecting a non-traditional curriculum outside their home countries.

 “Did it matter where you went to medical school by the time you are in residency?
 Not in the least,” says Jennifer Allen, MD, OUM Class of 2012, a board-certified family medicine physician near St. Louis, Missouri, USA.
 “By then, you are all on an equal playing field.
 Everyone worked hard to get there and that hard work became the universal equalizer.
 Especially as first year residents, you all have a lot to learn and each of you knows it.”

-Dr. Allen goes on to say that some colleagues found the fact that she attended a medical school located in the South Pacific to be rather “mysterious and romantic.”
+Dr. Allen goes on to say that some colleagues found the fact that she attended a medical school based in the South Pacific to be rather “mysterious and romantic.”

 “And when they found out I did my OB rotation in Samoa where I was allowed to deliver babies and stand in on numerous C-sections, which is virtually impossible in many countries, they were even a bit envious,” she adds.